THINGS TO DO AND PLACES TO VISIT WHILST ON HOLIDAY AT VILLA MIMARMEL

 The Pool and BBQ at Mimarmel – Have a lazy day by the pool.
 Enjoy the garden at Mimarmel and fire up the BBQ!

 L’Oulibo Olive Factory – Visit the olive factory just a few minutes drive away on the road into Bize Minervois.
 Take a tour around and taste the different types of olives and olive oil.
 There is also a lovely gift shop there if you need any “local” presents to take home.

 Hire bikes – Hire bikes from Mellow Velos in Paraza and do your own ‘Tour de France’!
 Everything you need is provided and a variety of bikes are available.
 Pre-book your bikes at http://mellowvelos.com/hire/en/bike-hire-paraza/

 The Ecluses de Fonseranes (the 9 locks) – A flight of staircase locks on the Canal du Midi near Beziers which allow boats to be raised a height of 21.5m (71ft) within a distance of 300m (980ft).
 Fascinating to watch the boats going through.
 Visitor Centre with immersive cinema (payable) plus picnic areas and also a cafe and restaurant. www.beziers-in-mediterranee.com/en/9locksoffonseranes

-Millau Viaduct – Unless you are really keen on architecture we wouldn’t suggest this as a day out (it’s about one hour 40 minutes drive) so this is number 19 on the list but if you are travelling by car then do factor in a stop at the Millau viaduct on your journey home.
+Millau Viaduct – Unless you are really keen on architecture we wouldn’t suggest this as a day out (it’s about one hour 40 minutes drive) but if you are travelling by car then do factor in a stop at the Millau viaduct on your journey to or from Mimarmel.
 The service station just north of the viaduct affords incredible views.
 It also houses an exhibition and there is a film showing there that explains just how the viaduct was built.
 Fascinating!